VanshajSaxena/auction-system/README.md

 - **Database Configuration**

   - By default, the application may use an H2 in-memory database for development.
-You can set up and database server you like below:
+You can set up a database server like this:

     ```yaml
     spring: